RUN-Collaborations/font-select-rcl/Readme.md

 For an example of where this is headed, see the "Set Font" dropdowns at [simple-usfm-alignment-prototype.netlify.app](https://simple-usfm-alignment-prototype.netlify.app/).

+# To Do
+ * Add graphite-enabled fonts to dropdown when GraphiteCheck returns true
+ * Make FontDropDown headless (not dependent on MUI)
+ * Only include fonts in FontDropDown when FontCheck returns true
+ * Add woff/woff versions of some graphite-enabled fonts with version listed when GraphiteCheck return true
+ * Further develop FontSize
+ * Add line height settings when Graphite-check returns true

 ## Project Goals
 Deliver a React Component Library (RCL) that:
  * Returns a selectable dropdown list for styling by the RCL consumer (in process).
  * Offers a font size setting. (in process)
  * Test around 500 font families to indentify whether or not they are installed in the local environment.
 Only deteted fonts are presented in the dropdown.
-    * Font tested are listed in the fonts.json array, including:
+    * Font tested are listed in the [fonts.json array(https://github.com/RUN-Collaborations/font-select-rcl/blob/main/src/fonts/fonts.json)], including:
       * Windows 11 system and supplemental font families
       * MacOS system and downloadable font families thru Monterey (v12)
       * However, this list currently excludes the following (which can be passed back in by apps consuming the rcl where they are needed):